 Widely regarded as one of Vancouver’s premier social evenings of the year.
 The event features a fancy multi-course dinner paired with wines, alongside live entertainment, dancing, and auctions.

 The Bacchanalia Gala Dinner + Auction raises money annually to support Bard on the Beach Shakespeare Festival, helping to sustain the arts in Vancouver.
 In 2023, the festival raised almost $130,000.
-Including individual donations, the total was $160,000 that year, with net proceeds benefiting the Shakespeare Festival.
+Including individual donations, the total that year was $160,000, with net proceeds benefiting the Shakespeare Festival.

 Click Bacchanalia Gala Dinner for more information about the event.